Center-for-Digital-Narrative/Living-Glossary-of-Digital-Narrative/src/content/terms/machine-learning.md

   Wei, Jiaheng, et al. "Measuring and Reducing LLM Hallucination without Gold-Standard Answers." _arXiv preprint arXiv:2402.10412_, 2024.

   Zweig, Katharina. _Ein Algorithmus hat kein Taktgefühl: Wo künstliche Intelligenz sich irrt, warum uns das betrifft und was wir dagegen tun können_.
 Heyne Verlag, 2019.
 furtherReading: 'Maleki, Negar, Balaji Padmanabhan, and Kaushik Dutta.
-"AI Hallucinations: a Misnomer Worth Clarifying." _2024 IEEE conference on artificial intelligence (CAI)_.
+"AI Hallucinations: a Misnomer Worth Clarifying." _2024 IEEE Conference on Artificial Intelligence (CAI)_.
 IEEE, 2024.'
 ---

 A machine learning algorithm is made up of two parts: _machine_, which describes a computational process, and _learning_, because the algorithm is improving and becoming optimized to solve a problem by experience.
 While rule-based systems are implemented with a fixed set of rules and then used for a specific task, machine learning algorithms derive the rules from exemplary data and improve over time, given exposure to data.